pqo/stormchasing-rendering-style/README.md

 ![Action shot of the Stormchasing rendering style](Screenshot_OsmAnd.jpg "Action shot of the Stormchasing rendering style")

 ## Installing
 - Open your OsmAnd data storage folder through any file manager or by browsing files via USB.
-You can find your data storage folder by going to Settings->OsmAnd settings->Data storage folder.
+You can find your data storage folder by going to Menu->Settings->OsmAnd settings->Data storage folder.
 - Now copy stormchasing.render.xml into the `rendering` subfolder.
 - Enable the style by going to Menu->Configure map->Map rendering->Map style and selecting the *Stormchasing* style